holoviz/holoviz/doc/contributing.md

 #### Users

 **HoloViz Users** are meant to ask their questions on the [HoloViz Discourse forum](https://discourse.holoviz.org/).
-This Discourse instance is managed by TODO (Philipp?).
+This Discourse instance is managed by @philippjfr.

 #### Contributors

 **HoloViz Contributors** chat on multiple open channels:

 * Directly on Github via issues and pull requests
 * On the [PyViz Gitter](https://gitter.im/pyviz/pyviz), which is meant for brainstorming and casual chatting.
 An example of a discussion on Gitter would be when the maintainer of a library that relies on a HoloViz package has in mind a suggestion for an improvement and requires a first assessment before opening an issue.
-This Gitter instance is managed by TODO

 **HoloViz Contributors** also have regular online meetings.
 These meetings are **open to anyone**:

-* The *HoloViz triaging meeting* takes place every Monday at TODO.
+* The *HoloViz triaging meeting* takes place every Monday at 5 pm (GMT+2).
 Triaging consists of going through the latest opened issues and pull requests, understanding them (e.g., that may require locally reproducing a bug), replying if not already done, optionally adding a Github label (e.g. `bugs`) and finally, but most importantly to assign issues to milestones to prepare for the next releases.
-You can join the meeting on [Google Meet](meet.google.com/izv-ibmj-cjp) and read the notes on [HackMD](https://hackmd.io/@holoviz/minutes/edit).
+You can join the meeting on [Google Meet](meet.google.com/izv-ibmj-cjp) and read the notes on [HackMD](https://hackmd.io/@holoviz/minutes).
-* The *HoloViz meeting* takes place every second Friday at TODO.
+* The *HoloViz meeting* takes place every second Friday at 8 am (GMT-8).
 It is a place for coordinating across the HoloViz projects.
 You can read the notes on [HackMD](https://hackmd.io/@holoviz/minutes/edit).
-TODO: Right now, they're on Zoom.
-Can anyone join?

 #### Outreach